DavidDickens/reading-notes/class1.md

 You can create an inline link by wrapping link text in brackets [ }, and then wrapping the URL in parentheses ( ).

+### What are the three symbols you can use to create an unordered (bulleted) list with Markdown?

+You can make an unordered list by preceding one or more lines of text with -, *, or +.